Uncertainty-Aware Reward Discounting for Mitigating Reward Hacking

 As illustrated in Figure \ref{fig:hopper_scaling}, the Hopper environment demonstrates a subtle form of reward hacking where baselines slowly drift toward unaligned policies.
 However, the misalignment becomes catastrophic in \textbf{Walker2d-v4}.

 In Walker2d-v4 Figure \ref{fig:walker_1st}, the failure mode is more pronounced.
 Baseline agents exhibit sharp increases in return, reaching values of approximately 350.
 Such spikes are indicative of policies exploiting dynamics irregularities rather than learning stable walking behavior.
-The True Aligned Objective for Walker2d-v4 is set at a return of 110, representing the performance of a constrained expert policy that achieves stable forward locomotion without utilizing high-frequency joint vibrations or posture exploits.
+For evaluation purposes, a reference return threshold of 110 was used to represent stable locomotion behavior without excessive posture exploitation or high-frequency joint oscillations., representing the performance of a constrained expert policy that achieves stable forward locomotion without utilizing high-frequency joint vibrations or posture exploits.

 The contrast between Figure~\ref{fig:hopper_scaling} and Figure~\ref{fig:walker_1st} highlights UARD's ability to handle different failure modes.
 It mitigates both gradual optimization drift observed in simpler dynamics and more severe exploitative behaviors in more complex environments.
 This demonstrates the robustness of uncertainty-aware filtering across varying levels of task complexity.